Big Twelve (Brazilian football): Esporte Clube Bahia

 Bahia hails from Salvador, Bahia and is one of the two major clubs from the Campeonato Baiano (the other being Vitória).
-It is the only non-Big Twelve club to have two Brasileirão titles to its name (tied with Grêmio and Atlético Mineiro), notably beating Pelé and Os Santásticos in the final of the 1959 edition.
+It is the only non-Big Twelve club to have two Brasileirão titles to its name (tied with Grêmio), notably beating Pelé and Os Santásticos in the final of the 1959 edition.
 In terms of fanbase size, its supporters compete with those of Fluminense and Botafogo and are ahead of any non-Big Twelve ones.
 It is, in fact, one of the Clube dos 13's founding members alongside the Big Twelve.
 Prior to its first relegation in 1997, Bahia was considered one of the biggest clubs in Brazil.
 However, its Brasileirão campaigns have been generally unimpressive since the 1980s, and the club spent much of the 2000s outside the first division.

 Bahia was relegated in 1997 to the Campeonato Brasileiro Serie B and only came back to the top tier of Brazilian football in 2000 with a political maneuver, after CBF's withdrawal from organizing the championship of that year due to legal problems and handing it to Clube dos 13 because the club failed in achieving the promotion to Serie A in 1998 and 1999.
 Bahia was again relegated to Serie B in 2003 and relegated to Serie C in 2005, the low point in the history of the club.
 The team disputed two seasons of Serie C until achieved its first promotion in history in 2007 to Serie B, and in 2010 the team was promoted for the first time to the Brasileirão.
 Bahia was relegated in 2014 Campeonato Brasileiro Série A, but this time they only stayed two seasons out of Série A, making their comeback in the 2017 edition.

 The club also lags behind Big Twelve clubs in financial assets.